TheGoodlike13/liberty_or_death/README.md

 ### No place like home

 At this stage we finally have something working on our VM.
-Perhaps it's possible to connect this mess to the application at last?
+Perhaps it's possible to connect this mess to the Liberty application at last?
 While LDAP & Kerberos specific things are still rather cryptic, [#open_security](#open_security) seems to be a nice introduction to just adding security to your application.
 It deals with both authentication and authorization, but I'd say we don't really care about the second part.
 SSO is all about the auth, after all.

 I download the source and try to run the finished product, as instructed.

     mvn liberty:run

-But it doesn't work. 'mvn' doesn't exist.
-So I run it via IntelliJ Idea instead.
+But it doesn't work. `mvn` doesn't exist.
+So I run it via `IntelliJ Idea` instead.

 But it doesn't work.
 It launches successfully, sure, but when I click on the link from console